Emmotes/ic_spoilers/docs/melf.md

     "id": 2703,
     "flavour_text": "",
     "description": {
         "desc": "Melf counts the most popular attack type among other Champions in the formation.
-Melf's Custom Support Spell is increased by $(amount)% for each Champion in the formation with that type and Melf changes his attack to match.
-If tied, all tied attack types count.", "post": {
+Melf's Custom Support Spell is increased by $(amount)% for each Champion in the formation with that type, stacking multiplicatively, and Melf changes his attack to match.
+If tied, all tied attack types count.", "_post": {
             "conditions": [
                 {
                     "condition": "not static_desc",